Referee: Reference-aware Audiovisual Deepfake Detection: Introduction

-\ours presents an identity bottleneck module (\idmodule) with learnable identity queries to encode audiovisual sequences into a unified identity representative feature, as shown in \cref{fig:teaser}.
+In this paper, we introduce \ours, a novel framework that jointly captures speaker identity inconsistency and audiovisual desynchronization for robust deepfake detection. \ours presents an identity bottleneck module (\idmodule) with learnable identity queries to encode audiovisual sequences into a unified identity representative feature.
 Identity queries obtained from both reference and target content are subsequently aligned through cross-attention to verify speaker identity.
 This process is optimized by our ID matching loss to ensure that the models can capture speaker-specific cues rather than superficial artifacts.
 The fused identity representation is then attached to the audiovisual feature, enabling the system to reason jointly about two critical aspects: (1) whether lip-speech synchronization is consistent over time, and (2) whether either or both modalities have been manipulated in a way that violates identity integrity.
 Finally, the model integrates these signals to classify the content as real or fake.
-Extensive experiments show \ours effectively surpasses current state-of-the-art works on FakeAVCeleb~\cite{khalid2021fakeavceleb}, FaceForensics++~\cite{rossler2019faceforensics++}, and KoDF~\cite{kwon2021kodf}.
+Extensive experiments show \ours effectively surpasses current state-of-the-art works~\cite{oorloff2024avff, nie2024frade, anshul2025intra} on FakeAVCeleb~\cite{khalid2021fakeavceleb}, FaceForensics++~\cite{rossler2019faceforensics++}, and KoDF~\cite{kwon2021kodf}.
 It also demonstrates that \ours is inherently more resilient to the rapid progress of generative models and better equipped to handle unseen types of deepfakes.

-To sum up, our contributions are: \begin{itemize} \item We propose \ours, a reference-aware deepfake detection method that leverages audiovisual correspondence in both identity- and temporal-levels. \item \ours employs a novel identity bottleneck module with learnable queries and a cross-identity matching mechanism, enabling robust reasoning for audiovisual integrity. \item Extensive experiments on FakeAVCeleb, FaceForesics++, KoDF demonstrate that our \ours achieves state-of-the-art performance on both unseen forgery manipulations and cross-lingual evaluation. \end{itemize}
+To sum up, our contributions are: \begin{itemize} \item We propose \ours, a reference-aware deepfake detection method that leverages audiovisual correspondence in both identity- and temporal-levels. \item \ours employs a novel identity bottleneck module with learnable queries and a cross-identity matching mechanism, enabling robust reasoning for audiovisual integrity. \item Extensive experiments on FakeAVCeleb, FaceForensics++, KoDF demonstrate that our \ours achieves state-of-the-art performance on both unseen forgery manipulations and cross-lingual evaluation. \end{itemize}